-Your ratio of debt to income is a tool lenders use to determine how much of your income is available for your monthly mortgage payment after you meet your various other monthly debt payments.
+Your debt to income ratio is a formula lenders use to determine how much money can be used for a monthly home loan payment after you meet your other monthly debt payments.

-For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number is how much (by percent) of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.
+For these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
-Recurring debt includes things like vehicle payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our superb Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, use this Loan Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We will be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.